deohs/r_onramp/r_packages_sessions_scripts.md

 * What packages are
 * What a "library" is
 * How to view your libraries
-* How to install a package
-* How to upgrade a package
+* How to install and upgrade a package
 * How to upgrade all of your packages
 * How to load a package into memory
-* How to unload a package
-* How to uninstall a package
+* How to unload and uninstall a package
 * What an R "session" is
-* How to save your session
-* How to load a saved session
+* How to save, load and store an R session
-* How a session is stored
 * How to read and write data files
 * How to edit, save, and run scripts